josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/⚖️_above_the_law_protofascism_threshold.md

 ---

-## 🧭 Orientation
+## 🛰️ Orientation
-This node examines the threshold where corporate and financial power function **above the law**—a point at which civic structures remain cosmetically democratic but are substantively captured.
+This node identifies the threshold where corporate and financial power function **above the law**—a point at which civic structures remain cosmetically democratic but are substantively captured.
-Polaris treats this as a **protofascist signal**: a stage of convergence between economic immunity, state complicity, and cultural normalisation that precedes overt authoritarianism.
+Polaris treats this as a **protofascist signal**: the moment when legality becomes performative, policy becomes corporate theatre, and accountability is replaced by containment.

 ---

-## 🧩 Key Features
+## ✨ Key Features
-- **Impunity of Capital** — law bends to wealth; fines become cost of doing business.
+- **Impunity of Capital** — law bends to wealth; fines become operational costs.
-- **State Capture** — policy written by lobbyists; regulators become partners.
+- **State Capture** — regulation authored by lobbyists; oversight converted into partnership.
-- **Suppression of Dissent** — journalism, protest, and academia reframed as “threats.”
+- **Suppression of Dissent** — journalism, protest, and academia reframed as “security risks.”
 - **Aesthetic of Inevitability** — ideology recast as neutral economics; inevitability replaces consent.
+- **Containment-by-Design** — data infrastructures engineered to predict and pacify civic disruption.

 ---